ribbon-finance/ribbon-v1/README.md

 ## Getting Started

+We use Hardhat for compiling and testing, and currently use Truffle for running migrations & deployments.
+We are planning to move to doing deployments using Hardhat scripts in the future.

-1. Install all the NodeJS dependencies with npm.
+1. Install all the NodeJS dependencies with yarn.

 ```
-npm install
+yarn install
 ```

-Double check that you have the correct versions installed.
-The Solidity compilation will fail if you have the wrong version of Truffle.
+2. You can start compiling the Solidity code with Hardhat.

 ```
-> npx truffle version
-Truffle v5.1.61 (core: 5.1.61)
-Solidity - 0.7.2 (solc-js)
-Node v15.5.1
-Web3.js v1.2.9
+npx hardhat compile
 ```

-2. You can start compiling the Solidity code with Truffle.
+3. Run the unit tests with the command:

 ```
-npx truffle compile
+npx hardhat test
 ```

-3. To run the unit tests for a specific contract, run with mocha
+To run the unit tests for a specific unit test, you can run the tests directly with mocha

 ```
-mocha --timeout 200000 --exit --recursive test --exclude test/adapters/HegicAdapter.js
+npx mocha --timeout 20000 --exit test/adapters/HegicAdapter.js -g 'purchase'
 ```

 ## Deployments